 Basking levels for the three main species kept as pets should be no higher than 90 degrees Fahrenheit and no lower than 85.
 These allow for a couple of degrees flexibility either way depending on which species you have.

-Having a hygrometer allows you to constantly measure two things at once.
+Having a hygrometer like this one allows you to constantly measure two things at once.
 The humidity, which should be between 50% and 60% depending on species and the ambient temperature of the rest of the cage.
 Just simply attach the device to the side of the cage and you’re good to go.

 They’re great because you can just point the laser at the spot without bothering your pet, you can even measure the temperature of your chameleon itself without bothering them giving you extra assurance they’re getting warm enough.